RainInApril/shell/basics/README.md

-rm /tmp/my_first_directory/betty deletes the file betty rm -r /tmp/my_first_directory deletes the directory my_first_directory that is in the /tmp directory cd - changes the working directory to the previous one
+rm /tmp/my_first_directory/betty deletes the file betty rm -r /tmp/my_first_directory deletes the directory my_first_directory that is in the /tmp directory cd - changes the working directory to the previous one ls -la . .. /boot lists all files in the current directory and the parent of the working directory and the /boot directory (in this order), in long format